sfinnexe/NOAH_demographics/README.md

 # Naturally Occuring Affordable Housing (NOAH) Demographics: Overview

-The goal of this analysis was to find information on vulnerable populations in census tracts in Philadelphia where there is a high concentration of vulnearable NOAH properties.
+The goal of this analysis was to find information on vulnerable populations in census tracts in Philadelphia where there is a high concentration of vulnerable NOAH properties.

 ## Definitions
 **vulnerable populations:** single mothers with children, people with disabilities, and racial/ethnic minorities